bjoern-janson/adaptive-evolutionary-dynamics/CONTRIBUTING.md

 Please avoid introducing terms that duplicate existing concepts.

-Before adding a new term:
+Before adding a new concept, ask:

-Ask:

 - Is this a new object?
 - Is this a new process?
 - Is this a new measurement?
 - Is this simply a derivative of an existing variable?

-Prefer:

-\[
+Prefer describing changes in dynamics, for example,

+$$
 \dot{X}
-\]

-over:

-\[
+$$

+rather than introducing additional ontological layers such as

+$$
 X_{meta}
-\]

-when the phenomenon is a change in dynamics.
+$$

+unless a genuinely new causal entity is required.

 ---

 # Discussion Guidelines

-When proposing changes:
+When proposing changes, make the following explicit.

-Be explicit about:

 ## Claim